disgustipated/TLSA_RecordCheck/README.md

 domain2.com 1234domain2cloudflareapikeyabc 1234domain2cloudflarezoneidabc

 # Env Vars
-Set these up on the user executing this, if setting up in cron set them up for root.\
+Set these up on the user executing this, if setting up in cron set them up in /etc/environment\
 You could also modify the vars in the script to pull in from a file
 ```
 export SCRIPTSMTPTO=alerting@address.com